puppetlabs/puppet-data-service/README.md

 ### Procedure

-To build the pds-service RPM package
+To build the pds-server RPM package

 1. Checkout the project repo on a host of the OS type you would like to build the package for and change to that directory
 3. Run `make clean`